unnusl/magicmirror-home-dashcalendar/README.md

     - If you need to get your coordinates, you can get those by right clicking on your location in Google Maps.
 Remember, Maps will display them in LAT,LONG.
 This module requires the inverse.
   - It will also require an API Key from MapBox.
 Instructions can be found at the [MMM-Traffic repo](https://github.com/saml-dev/MMM-Traffic?tab=readme-ov-file#mapbox-access-token).
 - **MMM-HomeAssistant**
+  - This will help you get advanced controls via HomeAssistant

 ---